*Updated August 2024*

 What Is the “Look and Feel” of a Website?

-The “look” is defined by the following components of your website:
+The “look” is defined by the following components of your B2B website design:

 1. THE COLORS

-Color palette selection, color combination, and consistent application are key components of every brand.
+A distinct color palette selection, unique color combination, and consistent application across all brand materials and resources are key components of every brand.
 For a new B2B website design, time needs to be spent researching the competitive landscape and selecting a versatile yet unique color palette to help establish a new brand look.
-If your company is undertaking a website redesign, but already has an established brand color scheme, achieving a new look with color is still possible.
-A design using a designated color palette can be made to look light or dark, vibrant or muted, saturated or pastel, all depending on how each color is utilized.
+If your company is undertaking a website redesign, but already has an established brand color scheme, achieving a new look with the existing colors is still possible.
+A design using a designated color palette can be made to look light or dark, vibrant or muted, saturated or pastel, all depending on how each color is utilized in the design.

-Think of your website redesign as an opportunity to revamp your color usage.
-Designers can carry forward your strongest most familiar brand color(s) while also finding different ways to apply or combine secondary colors for a more elevated look.
+Think of your B2B website redesign as an opportunity to revamp and modernize your color usage.
+Designers can carry forward your strongest, most familiar brand color(s) while also finding different ways to apply or combine secondary colors for a more elevated look.
+Applying the brand colors in new and different ways can create a whole new look for your brand.

 2. THE IMAGERY